Frequently Asked Questions

 Yes.
 CESC can provide transfers from the major London Airports (Gatwick and Heathrow) and also from Stansted Airport.
 If you are arriving at another location, please enquire how much the fare will be.
 The transfer service is ‘door-to-door’ for individuals, meaning that you will be met at the airport by our transfer service and delivered directly to your homestay provider.
 Groups are met by a representative and welcomed at CESC before the homestay providers come to meet and greet.

-The minimum age of students we can accept at CESC is 16 years of age in open enrolment classes.
+The minimum age of students we can accept at CESC is 16 in open enrolment classes.
 Written permission is needed from a parent/guardian for students aged 16/17 to join adult classes.
 We can accept students aged 11-17 in closed groups.